sadoprotocol/saline/README.md

 Instructions for getting started with pre-alpha release:

 * Download this repository locally in order to access vis Firefox or Chrome
-* Follow the instructions specific to the relevant browser below
+* Follow the extension setup instructions specific to the relevant browser below
+* Open the extension and complete the in-app setup - note that a __domain name is required__

 -----